From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Multi-wavelength Analysis

 The Fermi Gamma-ray Space Telescope consists of two instruments: the Large Area Telescope (LAT) and the Gamma-ray Burst Monitor (GBM).
 LAT is a pair-conversion telescope comprising a 4$\times$4 array of silicon strip trackers and cesium iodide (CsI) calorimeters, shielded by a segmented anti-coincidence detector to suppress charged-particle background events.
 It detects gamma-rays from 30 MeV to more than 300 GeV with a 2.4 sr field of view, scanning the entire sky every 3 hours in survey mode \citep{2009ApJ...697.1071A}.

-For time-resolved spectral analysis, we used the \textit{gtburst} \footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/gtburst.html}} tool for extraction and processing of LAT data.
-We defined a $12^\circ$ region of interest (ROI) centered on each burst position and performed standard unbinned likelihood analysis within the first 10\,ks post-BAT trigger.
+For time-resolved spectral analysis, we used the \textit{gtburst}\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/gtburst.html}} tool for extraction and processing of LAT data.
+We defined a circular region of interest (ROI) of radius $12^\circ$ centered on each burst position and performed standard unbinned likelihood analysis within the first 10\,ks post-BAT trigger.
 We used the \texttt{P8R3\_TRANSIENT020} event class, suitable for transient-source analysis, and the corresponding instrument response functions.
 As the spectral model, particle background, and Galactic component we assume \texttt{powerlaw2}, \texttt{isotr template}, and \texttt{template (fixed norm.)} respectively.
 We considered a minimum test statistic (TS\textsubscript{min}) of 20 which denotes the detection significance ($\sqrt{\rm TS}$) of more than 4$\sigma$.
-For each time bin in which the GRB was within the FoV of LAT, we calculated the 2$\sigma$ (95\% confidence level) upper limits (U.L.) for non-detections (TS$<$20) and the observed flux (F$\textsubscript{0.1-10~GeV}$) with 68\% errors (TS$>$20).
+For each time bin in which the GRB was within the FoV of LAT, we calculated the 2$\sigma$ (95\% confidence level) upper limits (U.L.) for non-detections (TS$<$20) and the observed flux with 68\% errors (TS$>$20).

 We performed a dedicated search for highest energy photons up to energy of 100 GeV with more than 90\% probability of association with the transient in each time interval using the \textit{gtsrcprob} module.
 The flux (or U.L.) and indices ($\Gamma_{\gamma}$) are reported in 0.1–10 GeV.
 An additional unbinned analysis was performed in the energy range between 0.1 GeV and the highest energy photon (E$_{\rm max}$) to estimate the flux (F$_{0.1\,{\rm GeV}-{\rm E}_{\rm max}}$) and flux U.L. (in case of a non-detection; TS$<$20) and the spectral index ($\Gamma'_{\gamma}$).
+Limiting the analysis to energy bins up to E$_{\rm max}$ reduces systematic uncertainties in the calculation of flux that could arise from extending the energy range beyond E$_{\rm max}$.
+In addition, we also report flux at 1~GeV for comparison at specific energies.
+This value is derived from the power-law (PL) fit performed over the 0.1–10 GeV energy range.